*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 My husband is from Seville, and he has a rainbow of them!
 His mom loves to buy him new ones practically every year.
 (He has various from Massimo Dutti, El Corte Ingles, and Sfera.)

-Stylish men also wear short-sleeved button-down shirts.
+Stylish Spanish men also wear short-sleeved button-down shirts.
 They can look very classy in the summer without the man looking like he’s trying too hard.
+They usually wear them in solid colors and definitely no Hawaiian shirts.
 Men wear these shirts every day in the summer to work.

 Men often wear their screen-printed t-shirts here too, especially for very casual wear, like going to the supermarket or hanging out with friends and family.
 They are not as dressy, but they are as popular as ever.
 If you’re here in Spain, check out shops like Pampling.